citiususc/veryfasttree/README.md

 ## Requirements

-All libraries need to compile **VeryFastTree** are include inside of lib folder, the other basic requirement are:
+All libraries needed to compile **VeryFastTree** are included inside the lib folder.
+The other basic requirements are:

 * CMake v3.5+
 * C++11 compiler